Documentation > Basic Tutorials > SIIT

 Afterwords

-- Please note that none of what was done in this tutorial survives reboots!
-Documentation on persistence will be released in the future.
+2. Please note that none of what was done in this tutorial survives reboots!
+Here’s documentation on persistence.

 The next tutorial covers EAMT SIIT.